akka-cache/akka-cache/acdocs/docs/client-sdk/rest-apis.md

 ## Access

 Endpoint Authentication is based upon JSON Web Tokens (JWT) using HTTP Bearer Token authentication headers.
+> **_NOTE:_**  When deploying the Akka Cache application to your Akka account the JWT is going to be different from the following example as it’ll be encrypted by your private key.
+For more information, please see [Securing your Cache Service](/getting-started/securing-cache-service).

-The following claims (or fields) are required:
+The following claims (or fields) are required in your JWT:
 ```
 {
 "iss": "https://session.firebase.google.com/akka-cache",